Matt-Wild/faithful/Page Elements/README.md

 Also adds some custom debug tools to help other mod developers and those curious about the inner workings of the game.

+# Join Our Discord!

+If you'd like to report an issue with our mod or just feel like seeing what we're up to please join our Discord!<br>https://discord.gg/CCSauYkpzP

 # New Items
 All items can be disabled individually in this mod's config.
 <table>